denniemok/presento-react/README.md

 3. Start the backend server with `npm start`.

 The backend server will be available at `http://localhost:5000`, where you can view the API interface and interact with the available HTTP routes.

-If linting is required, run `npm run lint` from inside the `frontend` folder.

-## Special Remarks

-This app prioritizes functionality over design.
-It provides a basic user experience with a minimalistic visual layout.